WXSP-CD: Newscasts

 On October 21, 2007, WXSP introduced a 10 PM newscast produced by sister station WOOD-TV, titled News 8 at 10:00.
 The half-hour newscast competes with Fox station WXMI's hour-long prime time newscast, and later began to compete with a WWMT-produced program for its CW subchannel.

 Technical information

 Subchannels

-WXSP-CD's ATSC 1.0 channels are carried on the multiplexed digital signals of other West Michigan television stations, to the advantage of being at those station's full-power despite WXSP-CD's low-power status:
+WXSP-CD's ATSC 1.0 channels are carried on the multiplexed signals of other West Michigan television stations, to the advantage of being at those station's full-power despite WXSP-CD's low-power status:

 ATSC 3.0

-The station's digital signal is multiplexed, with WOLP-CD also maintaining the same channel map arrangement:
+The station's digital signal is multiplexed, with the repeaters below also maintaining the same channel map arrangement: